Conformal dynamics at infinity for groups with contracting elements: Introduction

 \subsection{Historical remarks and further questions}

-In a series of works \cite{YANG10,YANG11,HYANG, GYANG} without using ergodic theory, the elementary and geometric arguments are employed to establish coarse counting results for groups with contracting elements in general metric spaces.
-Analogous to Anosov shadowing/closing property, a geometric tool called extension lemma was used (recalled in Lemma \ref{extend3}): roughly speaking, any two geodesics can be connected by a short arc to form a quasi-geodesic.
+In a series of works \cite{YANG10,YANG11,HYANG, GYANG} without using ergodic theory, the elementary and geometric arguments are employed to establish coarse counting results for groups with contracting elements acting on general metric spaces.

+Analogous to Anosov shadowing / closing property, a geometric tool called extension lemma was used (recalled here in Lemma \ref{extend3}): roughly speaking, any two geodesics $\alpha, \beta$ can be connected by a short arc $c$ to form a quasi-geodesic $\alpha\cdot c\cdot \beta$.
 The short arc is provided by a contracting segment, whose existence facilities the extensive use of Gromov-hyperbolic geometry.
-On account of our previous works, the complementary view from the ergodic theory is anticipated, and actually forms the primary goal of the present paper, as fore-mentioned.
+In particular, if $\alpha=\beta$, then a repeated application of extension lemma concatenates copies of $\alpha \cdot c$ to get a periodic quasi-geodesic.
+In other words, this gives a closed geodesic nearby, with length coarsely equal $\ell(\alpha)$ on the quotient $\U/G$.
+On account of our previous works, the complementary view from the ergodic theory is anticipated, and actually forms the primary goal of the present paper.

-The conformal density on the limit set of Fuchsian groups was famously constructed by Patterson\cite{Patt}, and further developed by Suillvan \cite{Sul} in Kleinian groups and in a number of applications.
+The conformal density on the limit set of Fuchsian groups was famously constructed by Patterson \cite{Patt}, and further developed by Suillvan \cite{Sul} in Kleinian groups with a number of applications.
 Particularly, their work sets the right track for the further generalization of (quasi)-conformal density on boundaries of hyperbolic spaces \cite{Coor}, CAT(-1) spaces \cite{BuMo}\cite{Roblin}, and CAT(0) spaces \cite{R17,L18}.
 The Sullivan Shadow Lemma \cite{Sul} provides a very useful tool in applications, and thus is most desirable in any ``good" theory of conformal density.
 Although the Sullivan's proof carries over to Gromov hyperbolic spaces, its generalization in CAT(0) manifolds and spaces follows a different argument given by Knieper (\cite{Kneiper1},\cite[Remark on p.781]{Kneiper2}) and Link \cite{L18}.
 In Teichm\"uller space, the Shadow lemma is obtained in \cite{TYANG} with applications to fundamental inequality of random walks (see \cite[Lemma 5.1]{Gekht2} for a special case).

 Attempting to formulate a unified framework for the (quasi-)conformal density in the above examples motivates the investigation of this paper.